holycrap872/ucls-hs-intro-to-cs/CourseMaterial/00_number_systems/01_til_and_binary/lesson_plan.md

     - Talk through template
     - Talk through rubric
         - https://docs.google.com/document/d/1j5vw3IYppMSfC5TPs2JEx6PjW4-oDo8FrpmEhXEj7lA
-    - Cheat sheet you can bring to any test/exam in class
+    - TIL is cheat-sheet you can bring to any test/exam in class
         - Can do multiple entries per day
         - I will grade the "worst one" to avoid note dumping
 - First unit will be on "digital representation"